-Descriptive research is defined as a research method that describes the characteristics of the population or phenomenon that is being studied.
-This methodology focuses more on the “what” of the research subject rather than the “why” of the research subject.
+Descriptive research is a research method describing the characteristics of the population or phenomenon studied.
+This descriptive methodology focuses more on the “what” of the research subject than the “why” of the research subject.

-In other words, descriptive research primarily focuses on describing the nature of a demographic segment, without focusing on “why” a certain phenomenon occurs.
-In other words, it “describes” the subject of the research, without covering “why” it happens.
+The method primarily focuses on describing the nature of a demographic segment without focusing on “why” a particular phenomenon occurs.
+In other words, it “describes” the research subject without covering “why” it happens.

-The term descriptive research then, refers to research questions, design of the research and data analysis that would be conducted on that topic.
-It is called an observational research method because none of the variables that are part of the research study are influenced in any capacity.
+The term descriptive research then refers to research questions, the design of the study, and data analysis conducted on that topic.
+We call it an observational research method because none of the research study variables are influenced in any capacity.

 Some distinctive characteristics of descriptive research are:

 - Quantitative research: It is a quantitative research method that attempts to collect quantifiable information for statistical analysis of the population sample.
 It is a popular market research tool that allows us to collect and describe the demographic segment’s nature.